Rechazar/GroceriesListApp/README.md

 # Grocery List App

-The App is designed to be shared between people online or used in offline.
+The App is designed to be used for list creation, shared between people online or used in offline for single person use.

 Current things that need to be dealt with: